KDE/kde-builder/doc/chapter_02/building-and-troubleshooting.md

 (building-and-troubleshooting)=
-# Using the kdesrc-build script
+# Using the kde-builder script

 With the configuration data established, now you are ready to run the script.
 Even if you still have some tweaking or other reading you wish to do, it is a good idea to at least load the KDE project metadata.

-(loading-kdesrc-build-metadata)=
+(loading-kde-builder-metadata)=
 ## Loading project metadata

 From a terminal window, log in to the user you are using to compile KDE software and execute the script:

 ```
-% kdesrc-build --metadata-only
+% kde-builder --metadata-only
 ```

 This command will setup the source directory and connect to the KDE Git repositories to download the database of KDE git repositories, and the database of dependency metadata, without making any further changes.
-It is useful to run this separately as this metadata is useful for other kdesrc-build commands.
+It is useful to run this separately as this metadata is useful for other kde-builder commands.

 (pretend-mode)=
-## Previewing what will happen when kdesrc-build runs
+## Previewing what will happen when kde-builder runs

-With the project metadata installed, it is possible to preview what kdesrc-build will do when launched.
+With the project metadata installed, it is possible to preview what kde-builder will do when launched.
 This can be done with the `--pretend` command line option.

 ```
-% ./kdesrc-build --pretend
+% ./kde-builder --pretend
 ```

 You should see a message saying that some packages were successfully